 The Share Centre Limited is authorised and regulated by the Financial Conduct Authority (FCA) and is a member of the London Stock Exchange.
-As such, we must fulfil all the relevant regulatory requirements of an investment firm and you receive the maximum regulatory protection under FCA rules.
-We do not take any principal trading positions, settlement exposure is kept to a minimum, and spread betting is not offered.
+As such, The Share Centre must fulfil all the relevant regulatory requirements of an investment firm and all retail customers receive the maximum regulatory protection under FCA rules.

 Where are investments and cash held?